-Contemporary marketing strategies rely on psychology to figure out how to influence people to take a certain action.
-One of the most powerful tactics we have is social proof, which plays on the human tendency to look to other people’s behavior or advice to make a decision.
+Contemporary digital marketing strategies rely on psychology to figure out how to influence people to make a decision and then take a certain action.
+One of the most powerful tactics we have to help potential customers do this is social proof, which plays on the human tendency to look to other people’s behavior or advice to make a decision.

 Social influence works so well because new customers or potential clients can’t look to themselves to make a choice about something they have no experience with.
+It’s human nature to look to others who have gone before us.
 Cue the search for input from others – what the whole idea of social proof is based upon.

 What Is Social Proof?

-Social proof is a popular tactic in marketing to increase prospective customers’ trust in a product, service, or brand.
-Essentially it helps reduce buyer uncertainty by showing that other people have had success with the option in question – and are now satisfied customers.
+Social proof is a popular tactic used in digital marketing to increase prospective customers’ trust in a product, service, or brand.
+Essentially, it helps reduce buyer uncertainty by showing that other people have had success with the option in question – and are now satisfied customers.
+It provides a shortcut for our brains when faced with a decision, and our brains love to take shortcuts.

 Because others have done it, liked it, used it, or had success with it, people feel they will be able to as well.
-For example, when you purchase something on Amazon, it’s hard not to pay attention to the star rating and product reviews and let them affect your purchasing decision.
+For example, when you purchase something on Amazon, it’s hard not to pay attention to the star rating and customer reviews and let them affect your purchasing decision.
+If two products are almost identical, it often comes down to reviews and star ratings to push a prospect across the finish line.

-Likewise, if your friend recommends somewhere to eat over another place, you’d likely go with their suggestion.
+Likewise, if your friend recommends somewhere to eat over another place, you’d likely go with their suggestion because they are someone you trust, and they’ve gone before you in trying the food.
 In fact, 82% of Americans say they look for recommendations from friends and family before making a purchase, and the average customer reads about 10 online reviews before making a purchase decision.
+People don’t want to make decisions purely on their own, and what better way to support them than by providing a helpful hint from a trusted source?

 The fascinating phenomenon within social psychology coined by psychologist Dr. Robert Cialdini in his book, Influence, is used by marketers in a variety of ways to increase the likelihood of a prospective customer saying “yes” to an offer by removing a level of uncertainty around their decision.

 When others have gone before us in doing something we are considering, it makes it easier to decide as we can take cues from them.
-This looking at the behavior and experience of another person helps our brains take a sort of shortcut to arrive at a conclusion.
+Just looking at the behavior and experience of another person helps our brains take advantage of that shortcut to arrive at a conclusion.

 9 Social Proof Examples You Can Use in Your Marketing